chyyran/notes/Readme.md

 # Notes

 These are my notes.
 They are mostly incomplete and may be inaccurate, and are for my own usage, but they're free to use.
+Some of these notes are more organized, some of them are more stream-of-conciousness.

 ## Conventions